 This kind of transformation will become increasingly important since the amount of XMLbased sources will grow and most database systems can create XML files.
 The selection of information for a channel can be done either by database export procedures or by the XSL transformation itself.
-The
+The http://blogs.law.harvard.edu/tech/rss

-12 Christoph Langguth: Neue Technologien in Internet und WWW, 2004
+&lt;sup>12 Christoph Langguth: Neue Technologien in Internet und WWW, 2004 creation of all RSS channel and item elements should be done by the XSL transformation.